Annual and study leave

-For contractual annual leave, NHS Employers have issued guidance for England stating where employees cannot use their full entitlement of annual leave because of the pandemic, employers should consider revising their local policies to exercise maximum flexibilities in relation to carrying over of leave to the next leave year.
+For contractual annual leave, NHS Employers have issued guidance for England.
+Where employees cannot use all their annual leave because of the pandemic, employers should consider revising their local policies to exercise maximum flexibilities in relation to carrying over of leave to the next leave year.

 Acting outside of your usual role